Anguish of families over ‘senseless’ murders on streets of Nottingham

 “The love that we have out here, I just wish we had it everywhere.
 So, look after each other is the big thing.
 Look after your friends and look after people around you.
 It is so important.”

-Speaking to The Independent, third year student Clodagh Murray said that she and her friends were “in shock”.
+Speaking to The Independent, third-year student Clodagh Murray said that she and her friends were “in shock”.

-As tributes towards the two teenagers flooded in all day, the vigil heard that Grace had been a promising medical student, who had previously volunteered during the Covid-19 pandemic.
+As tributes towards the two teenagers flooded in all day, the vigil heard that Grace had been a promising medical student, who had previously volunteered during the Covid pandemic.
 Barnaby meanwhile had shown a keen interest in geopolitics, and had an impact on “everyone that he met”.

 The two were found unresponsive at 4.04am by police outside a takeaway on Tuesday, having suffered fatal injuries.